AzureOps/CodeLabs-GameDev-6-Azure/README.md

 	![Visual Studio Solution](Images/vs-solution.png?raw=true "Visual Studio Solution")

+> **Note:** At any point if you want to jump to the finished app, you can repeat steps in this task to generate a Ex2\End project, it contains completed source code.

 <a name="Ex2Task2" />
 #### Task 2 - Add code to save game score in Azure ####